Try Live Demo

 WebRTC Codec Support

-Please note, that when you enable both the H.264 and VP8, you need to add an adaptive streaming item, otherwise browsers will not able to play the stream.
-If you enable just one of them, you don’t need to enable adaptive bitrate streaming.
+Please keep in mind that if you enable both H.264 and VP8, you will need to add adaptive streaming to ensure that the stream is encoded by both codecs.
+If you only enable one of them, you do not need to enable adaptive bitrate streaming unless you require it.

 Adaptive Bitrate Streaming

 Ant Media Server supports adaptive bitrate streaming.
-Please visit Ant Media Server’s wiki for more information.
+Please visit here for more information.

 Ant Media Server Application Settings Adaptive Bitrate